 We recommend the use of the included Docker stack to play with this Approov Integration.
-For details on how to use it you need to follow the setup instructions in the Approov Shapes Demo Server walk-through, but feel free to use your local environment to play with this Approov integration.
+For details on how to use it you need to follow the setup instructions in the Approov Shapes API Server walk-through, but feel free to use your local environment to play with this Approov integration.

 shell@host $ ./stack shell

 OpenJDK Runtime Environment (build 11.0.3+1-Debian-1bpo91)

 OpenJDK 64-Bit Server VM (build 11.0.3+1-Debian-1bpo91, mixed mode, sharing)